Alipsa/uso/docs/uso_user_manual.md

 }
 ```

-Then generate and register a POM using `createPom` and `pom()` before resolving.
+Then generate and register a POM using then `createPom` task before resolving.
+See [the bom example](../examples/boms) for an example.

 ### Using Ivy with AntBuilder

-Although Uso focuses on Maven-based dependency resolution, you can also use [Apache Ivy](https://ant.apache.org/ivy/) d as the dependency management framework.
+Although Uso focuses on Maven-based dependency resolution, you can also use [Apache Ivy](https://ant.apache.org/ivy/) as the dependency management framework.
 Ivy is a flexible dependency manager integrated into the Ant ecosystem.

 #### 1. Add Ivy to Your Classpath